sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 ### What about Tidy's license?

-I'm a bit more precious with Tidy!
-A little more hesitant to make changes so quickly, and I want to be sure I'm doing things more by-the-book with what is my most popular project (not counting [my Vim colorscheme](https://github.com/sts10/vim-pink-moon)).
+After all of this, I've found myself a bit more precious with Tidy!
+A little more hesitant to make changes so quickly.
+I want to be sure I'm doing things more by-the-book with what is my most popular project (not counting [my Vim colorscheme](https://github.com/sts10/vim-pink-moon)).

 Plus, Tidy _just_ got its [first contribution by a human other than me just this past weekend](https://github.com/sts10/tidy/commits?author=bugaevc&since=2023-01-01&until=2023-01-27), while licensed under MIT!
 Thankfully, I interact with this contributor on Mastodon often, so I could get in contact with him, but I'm not even sure how to get his legal permission to change the license of his contribution retroactively.
 I think I could add something called a [contributor license agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement) to the project, but I'm guessing that would only apply to future contributions?
 Also, I'm not decided whether I want to move away from MIT -- Blue Oak is cool, but I think this is one of those things that is fine to move slow on.